joshxinjie/joshxinjie.github.io/index.md

 _Image taken from http://www.byteplusone.com/mulesoft-working-with-csv-files/_

 #### Sparkify Customer Churn
 Predicted customer churn for a digital music service.
 Churn was defined as downgrading from premium to free tier or cancelling the service.
 Project was done with PySpark.
-The code was ran on my local machine with a 125 mb dataset, on IBM Studio Watson with a 237 mb dataset.
-Will run the model on AWS with the full 12 gb dataset.
+The code was tested on my local machine with a 125 mb dataset, on IBM Studio Watson and Databricks with a 237 mb dataset, and on AWS EMR with the full 12 gb dataset.

 [Code](https://github.com/joshxinjie/sparkify_customer_churn)